-Ranked as a Leading Junior, Ben is described as “a star of the future” in Chambers UK 2017 (Financial Crime) and a “smooth and able advocate, who has a nice touch with clients” The Legal 500 2016 (Business and Regulatory Crime)
+Ranked as a Leading Junior, Ben is described as “a star of the future” in Chambers UK 2017 (Financial Crime) and as “performing at silk level” The Legal 500 2019 (Fraud: Crime)

 Details of practice